Pollino National Park

 With its 1,925 square kilometres of nature, the Pollino National Park is the largest natural park in Italy.
 Distinctive landscapes and refined complexity of environments make up the park's territory.
 Here, the Pollino and Orsomarso massifs stand out: from its highest peaks, it is possible to admire a unique panorama from the Tyrrhenian to the Ionian Sea.
 Its symbol is the Pollino Loricate Pine.

-The Pollino Park preserves unspoilt landscapes, which, combined with the cultural and human values jealously guarded by the local population, make these places true corners of paradise.
-The park is home to the oldest tree in Europe: a Pollino Loricate Pine about 1,230 years old.
-There are many water courses, gorges and nature reserves where sports activities such as rafting, canyoning and canoeing can be practised, thanks to the many professional operators active in the area.
-There are also nature sports for enthusiasts in the area, such as mountain biking, trekking and hiking.
+The Pollino National Park offers unspoilt landscapes, cultural traditions and unique values, such as those preserved by the Arbëreshë ethnolinguistic minority, which make these places a true paradise.
+The park is home to Italus, the oldest tree in Europe: a Loricato Pine Tree that is approximately 1,230 years old.
+There are many waterways, gorges and nature reserves where you can enjoy sports such as rafting, canyoning and canoeing, assisted by qualified professional operators.
+For mountain biking, trekking and hiking enthusiasts, there are plenty of equipped trails that can be enjoyed all year round.

-Among the most evocative places to visit: the Cave of the Nymphs in Cerchiara di Calabria, the Shrine of the Madonna di Costantinopoli and the Romito Cave, both in Papasidero; the historical centre of Morano Calabro, among the Most Beautiful Villages in Italy and the town of Castrovillari, known as the ‘’Capital of the Pollino‘’.
+Places not to be missed?
+The Cave of the Nymphs in Cerchiara di Calabria, the Shrine of the Madonna di Costantinopoli and the Romito Cave, both in Papasidero; the historical centre of Morano Calabro, among the Most Beautiful Villages in Italy and the town of Castrovillari, known as the ‘’Capital of the Pollino‘’.

 No result